glitterwitch/brewskipedia/README.md

   wintersmith preview

 and visit localhost:8080 in your browser.
 You may need to disable security settings in your browser in order for the requests to work locally.

+## References
+You can find references for the presentation here: https://gist.github.com/TessaHarmon/5157013